 - 2 cloves garlic chopped

-- 1 tsp dried oregano
+- 1 teaspoon dried oregano

-- 1 tsp dried red pepper flakes
+- 1 teaspoon dried red pepper flakes

-- 1 ½ tsp kosher salt
+- 1 ½ teaspoon kosher salt

 - 1 bay leaf

-- 28 oz can tomato sauce
+- 28 ounces can tomato sauce

-- ½ tsp sugar optional
+- ½ teaspoon sugar optional

-- 2 Tbsp fresh parsley roughly chopped
+- 2 tablespoon fresh parsley roughly chopped

 - 4 small peperoncini

-- 8 oz shirataki noodles
+- 8 ounces shirataki noodles

 Instructions

 - In large pot, skillet or dutch oven, heat oil on medium and add onions.
-Saute for about 3 min. and then add garlic and cook 2 min. longer
+Saute for about 3 min. and then add garlic and cook 2 min. longer.

 - Add tomato paste and stir.
-Add all spices and stir to combine
+Add all spices and stir to combine.

 - Add cans of tomatoes and tomato sauce, then 4 1/2 cup water.
 Stir in sugar (if using), parsley and peperoncini.
 Bring to gentle boil.